DataDog/datadog-agent/docs/public/components/creating-components.md

         // any other field we might need
     }

-    // NewCompressor returns a new ZSTD implementation for the compression component func NewCompressor(deps Requires) Provides {
+    // NewComponent returns a new ZSTD implementation for the compression component func NewComponent(deps Requires) Provides {
         // Here we do whatever is needed to build a ZSTD compression comp.

         // And we create our Component